GreptimeTeam/greptimedb/README.md

 In line with our Greptime 2024 Roadmap, we plan to achieve a production-level version with the update to v1.0 in August. [[Join Force]](https://github.com/GreptimeTeam/greptimedb/issues/3412)

+We are approaching the GA release and welcome you to test and use it.
+Some customers have already adopted GreptimeDB in their production environments.
+If you want to give it a try, please use the latest stable release available.

 ## Community

 Our core team is thrilled to see you participate in any ways you like.
 When you are stuck, try to